 - 89% report higher customer satisfaction

 - 80% report higher customer retention

 We’re seeing results like this across our customer base, which includes leading brands like Thomson Reuters, American Family Insurance and Lenovo, and the recognition that this is a critical component of a sound marketing strategy only continues to grow.

 We’ll be exploring the issues and best practices around customer engagement and preference management at our annual Customer Engagement Forum, which is taking place in Atlanta this week.
-I’m excited that Scott Olrich, Responsys’s President of Marketing and Platform, will be joining an impressive line-up of speakers, including marketing leaders from Comcast, SAP, Lenovo, Chick-fil-A, Thomson Reuters and Lexis Nexis.
+I’m excited that Scott Olrich, Responsys’s President of Marketing and Platform, will be joining an impressive line-up of speakers, including marketing leaders from Comcast, Lenovo, Chick-fil-A, Thomson Reuters and Lexis Nexis.
 To follow the conversation during the event, check out the #cemsummit hashtag on Twitter.